lucasweng/travel-site/README.md

 ### See the website locally with other devices

-The previous command will run Browsersyn, and you will find the following in the terminal:
+The previous command will run Browsersync, and you will find the following in the terminal:

 ```sh
 [Browsersync] Access URLs: